jcupitt/docker-builds/pdfium/README.md

 # Native build

-You can just run the `data/build-pdfium.sh` script directly.
-Seems to work on 17.10 at least.
+For a native build:

+  cd data
+  ./build-pdfium.sh
+  ./package.sh

+To make a tar file in `data/package`.
+Seems to work on 18.10.